Northampton: Buses and coaches

 Bus services are operated predominantly by Stagecoach Midlands from the North Gate bus station.
 It serves areas within the town and also provides travel to outlying villages and towns within the county, including Corby, Daventry, Kettering, Rushden and Wellingborough.
-Furthur afield, routes connect the town with Bedford, Leicester, Market Harborough, Peterborough and Rugby.
-Arriva Herts & Essex operates two services to Milton Keynes.
+Further afield, routes connect the town with Bedford, Leicester, Market Harborough, Peterborough, Milton Keynes and Rugby.
+Arriva Herts & Essex also operate two services to Milton Keynes.

 National Express and Flixbus also operate in Northampton, covering routes to London, Birmingham, Coventry, Derby, Glasgow, Luton Airport, Leeds, Nottingham and Sheffield.

 Buses were historically operated by Northampton Corporation Transport, until privatisation in the 1980s.

 Other transport

 Sywell Aerodrome is the nearest airfield, which has recently been upgraded with a 1000 m concrete runway; however, it only caters for private flying, flight training and corporate flights.
 For international links, East Midlands Airport and Luton Airport are quickly accessible by the M1 around 44 mi north-west and 33 mi south-east, respectively; Birmingham Airport is also around 39 mi to the north-west of the town via the M1 and M6 motorways, as well as by train.

-Northampton is the terminus of an arm of the Grand Union Canal, which connects to the River Nene and from that to the River Great Ouse and the North Sea.
+Northampton is the terminus of an arm of the Grand Union Canal, which connects to the River Nene and from that to the river Great Ouse and the North Sea.
 No longer used for freight, the waterway is now popular with anglers and narrowboaters.
 Principal outlying villages on the canal include Gayton, Blisworth, Braunston and Stoke Bruerne.

 The town once had a horse-drawn tramway which opened in 1881.
 The system was extended in stages and taken over by the council in 1897 and named Northampton Corporation Tramways.
 It was electrified in 1904, but closed in 1934 mainly as a result of competition from motor buses which were introduced in 1929.
 Two of the original tram shelters are preserved: one at the Racecourse Park and another in Kingsthorpe opposite the Cock Hotel.